PlantEcoGenomicsLab/Genome-assembly/README.md

 ## Binning
 For cleaning the assembly from unwanted contaminants genome binning was perfomed in the following steps:
 1. Create a diamond database, in our case we used the complete Swiss-prot database (good balance between sensitvity and specificity).
-2. Run 'diamond.sh' on our draft assembly
+2. Run `diamond.sh` on our draft assembly